sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    Bernadette’s class had lower grades than Anastasia’s class:
    *t*\(31) = -2.1, *p* = 0.04.

-Because I’m talking about one group having “lower” scores this time around, it is more sensible to use the negative form of the *t*-statistic.
+Because I am talking about one group having “lower” scores this time around, it is more sensible to use the negative form of the *t*-statistic.
 It just makes it read more cleanly.

-One last thing: please note that you *can’t* do this for other types of test statistics.
-It works for *t*-tests, but it wouldn’t be meaningful for χ²-tests, *F*-tests or indeed for most of the tests I talk about in this book.
-So don’t over-generalise this advice!
-I’m really just talking about *t*-tests here and nothing else!
+One last thing: please note that you *can not* do this for other types of test statistics.
+It works for *t*-tests, but it would not be meaningful for χ²-tests, *F*-tests or indeed for most of the tests I talk about in this book.
+So do not over-generalise this advice!
+I am really just talking about *t*-tests here and nothing else!

 .. _assumptions_student_t_test: